Frequently Asked Questions

 Are there any more stories about Mel and Vidanric?

 Yes: the story of Vidanric’s early training, A Stranger to Command, is available as an ebook and audio book.
 The two novelettes about Mel and Vidanric’s two older kids, “Court Ship” and “Beauty” are published together as an e-book in Remalna’s Children.
+And Vidanric and Mel will show up again in Ship Without Sails, the first of the Norsunder War arc.

 Why don’t you make a movie of Crown Duel?